Basics of AUD

 Alcohol and PTSD

 Alcohol addiction and PTSD (Post-Traumatic Stress Disorder) frequently go hand in hand.
 PTSD is a mental health condition which occurs after a major traumatic event.
-Approximately 3.6% of US adults have this condition7, and it is significantly more common among women than men.
+Approximately 3.6% of US adults have this condition, and it is significantly more common among women than men.

 Sufferers of PTSD can experience suicidal thoughts, depression, anxiety, aggression, hallucinations, nightmares, flashbacks, guilt, and shame.